 - The tiny Above Board bar is accessed via an unmarked alleyway and Lay Low Bar is hidden inside a clothing store.

-7- Tuck into some food at the Queen Victoria Night Market
+7- Eat At Queen Victoria Night Market

 The area is licensed so you can stroll around with a cold beer or cider in the summertime to cool you down.